-The whole idea of heading off somewhere or enduring physical discomfort to earn a miracle raises a fair question: what are the criteria for receiving one?
+The whole idea of heading off somewhere or enduring physical discomfort to earn a miracle raises a fair question: What are the criteria for receiving one?

 Nearly three-quarters of those who believe in miracles said that someone worthy of receiving a miracle has faith, and 67 percent said prayer was important.
 But 55 percent also said that "desire and conviction" play a role.
 Miracle beneficiaries are "good, decent" people, according to 44 percent, and about one-third agreed that those who receive miracles have "the greatest need" or "have faced enough trials in life already."

 Only 9 percent said those who receive miracles have done nothing to deserve them.
 Falling into that category might be L.C.
-Woodard of Altoona, Pennsylvania, who told us he has survived five head-on car collisions-one of them while driving a stolen car-and walked away from them all.
+Woodard of Altoona, Pennsylvania, who told me he has survived five head-on car collisions—one of them while driving a stolen car—and walked away from them all.

 "I wondered, 'How could I have survived this?" he says.
 "It's a miracle."

 You'd think miracles would be pretty evenly distributed demographically and geographically—but in fact there seem to be people in certain states and social strata who are either not getting their share or are simply missing out on the miracles around them.
 People in the North Central and Southern United States are more likely to believe in miracles (84 and 81 percent respectively) than those in the Northeast and West (77 and 76 percent).
 Similarly, just 71 percent of those with a college or post-college degree are believers, compared to 85 percent of those with a high school degree.